OpenDevProject/RPG/README.md

 ## Instalation

+Create a build folder inside this one and use cmake to create a Makefile before everything else, after that follow what's written below.

 ### Linux EN

 Make sure that GCC (or your preferred compiler) is installed correctly and use the command